A Month That Loves the Spotlight!

 A Short Month with a Long Legacy

-So next time you’re trudging through this strange little month, take a moment to appreciate its chaotic past.
+So next time you’re trudging through this peculiar month, take a moment to appreciate its chaotic past.
 And if someone ever complains that February feels weird, just remind them:

 “Yeah, but at least no one’s hitting you with a goat hide.”